 RMB on the border opens the Area Options.

-- Split Area
+- Vertical/Horizontal Split

 - Join Areas

-- Shows the join direction overlay.
+Shows the join direction overlay.

 Duplicate Area into new Window

 The new window is a fully functional window, which is part of the same instance of Blender.
 This can be useful, e.g. if you have multiple monitors.

 You can also create a new window from an existing area by Shift-LMB on the area corner, then drag outward slightly.

 The window can be closed with the OS Close Window button.